El Torcal in the south of Spain, a magical place

 The weather of Malaga is extremely mild, the summers not too hot and the winters not too cold.
 Malaga is only 120 km from the North African coast.
 Leaving the busy coast behind and moving inland, you will find the real Andalusia.

 Rolling hills, charming white villages, and challenging rock parties for high-grade climbs, including stunning views.
 In this book, they explain the different areas with routes for beginners or seasoned climbers.

 A prime location for Astronomical Observations

-To visit El Torcal is a real event for young and old I can really recommend.
+For all those people who love Fauna and Flora to visit El Torcal is a proper event for young and old I can really recommend.